 When exploring print ads, don’t underestimate the power of local newspapers, magazines, and fliers.
 Surveys show that 57% of small businesses in the US prefer traditional ads as consumers perceive them to be more ‘trustworthy’ than digital ads.
 Aside from those three options, you can also increase brand recognition through smart packaging and labeling.

 3. Not listing your business online

 A third common and crucial mistake is forgetting to list your business online.
 Google My Business (GMB) is the leading tool in business listings, which is essentially a digital version of the yellow pages.
 To make your restaurant known online, you need to set up a profile on GMB, and you’ll be listed on local or location-specific searches.

-The good news is: It’s not difficult to set up a GMB profile.
-All you need is a physical location, and you can include essential information about your restaurant, such as your contact details, operating hours, and an address.
+The good news is that setting up a GMB profile is not difficult.
+All you need is a physical location, and you can include essential information about your restaurant, such as your contact details, operating hours, and address.

 These three restaurant marketing mistakes are entirely avoidable.
-No matter the size of your establishment, steer clear these errors at all costs, and improve your business’ chances at success.
+No matter the size of your establishment, steer clear of these errors at all costs and improve your business’s chances at success.